Hypoxic Ischemic Encephalopathy (HIE)

 Thousands of Infants Are Affected Every Year

 The Florida Neonatal Neurologic Network, part of University of Florida Health, estimated that anywhere from 3 to 20 infants born at full term out of every 1,000 suffer from the effects of Hypoxic Ischemic Encephalopathy (HIE), and as many as 600 infants born early out of every 1,000 are affected.
-Your doctor should be able to identify the warning signs through monitoring and care, but if their diagnosis is delayed then your child could develop serious, potentially deadly brain damage.
+Your doctor should be able to identify the warning signs through monitoring and care, but if their diagnosis is delayed, then your child could develop serious, potentially deadly brain damage.

 Give us a call at (305) 770-6335 to speak with an experienced lawyer today.

-Our Miami birth injury lawyers have devoted their careers to representing injured victims throughout the world in order to ensure they receive the compensation they need.
+Our Miami birth injury lawyers have devoted their careers to representing injured victims throughout the world to ensure they receive the compensation they need.
 Your doctor should be able to take preventative measures to mitigate or prevent the effects of HIE; failure to do so puts the life of your infant at risk.
 With more than 100 years of combined experience, our lawyers at Stewart Tilghman Fox Bianchi & Cain, P.A. are uniquely positioned to provide you with the knowledge and legal advice necessary to fight for the results you deserve.

 What Can Cause HIE?